Ulrich of Augsburg

-Ulrich of Augsburg (890 – 4 July 973), sometimes spelled Uodalric or Odalrici, was Prince-Bishopric of Augsburg in Germany.
-He was the first saint to be canonized not by a local authority but by the Pope.
+Ulrich of Augsburg (890 – 4 July 973), sometimes spelled Uodalric or Odalrici, was Prince-Bishop of Augsburg in the Holy Roman Empire.
+He was the first saint to be canonised not by a local authority but by a Pope.

 Life

 Early years

 Much of the information concerning Ulrich is derived from the Life of St Ulrich written by Gerhard of Augsburg sometime between 982 and 993.
-Ulrich was born in 890 at Kyburg, Zurich in present-day Switzerland.
+Ulrich was born in 890 at Kyburg in present-day canton of Zürich in Switzerland.
 He was the son of Hupald, Count of Dillingen (d.
 909) and Dietpirch of Swabia (also known as Theoberga).
 His maternal grandfather was Adalbert II the Illustrious, Count of Thurgau.
 His family was connected with the dukes of Alamannia and the Ottonian dynasty.
 An unnamed sister served as a nun in Buchau.

 As was customary, his parents presented him as an oblate to the church while he was still a child.
 A sickly child, at the age of seven he was sent to the monastery of St. Gall, where he proved to be an excellent scholar.
-While there, he became friends with Wiborada, a recluse who lived near the monastery and foretold that her young friend was destined to become a bishop.
-He resolved to enter the priesthood, but was in doubt whether to enter the Benedictine Abbey of St. Gall or to become a secular priest.
-Sometime before April 910, he was sent for further training to a kinsman, Adalbero, Bishop of Augsburg, who made him chamberlain.
+While there, he became friends with Wiborada – a recluse living near the monastery – who then foretold that her young friend was destined to become a bishop.
+He resolved to enter the priesthood but was in doubt whether to enter the Benedictine Abbey of St. Gall or to become a secular priest.
+Sometime before April 910, he was sent for further training to a kinsman, Adalbero von Augsburg, Bishop of Augsburg, who made him chamberlain.
 Upon Adalbero's death (28 April 910) Ulrich returned home.
-The Duke of Swabia presented him at the court of Henry I of Germany, where Ulrich became one of the household retainers.
+The Duke of Swabia presented him at the court of Henry the Fowler, where Ulrich became one of the household retainers.